-Amiodarone lung is an interstitial lung disease seen in patients being administered amiodarone, and can manifest in a number of histopathologic patterns.
+Amiodarone lung is an interstitial lung disease seen in patients being administered the cardiac drug amiodarone and can manifest in a number of histopathologic patterns.

 - age over 60 years

 - daily dose >400 mg

 - antecedent lung disease or surgery